HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 and provide the library with any possible funding to purchase materials.
 Teachers often get support from the librarian and encourage students to utilize the library’s resources.
 As a former middle school teacher, Ms.
-Bogie has both a teaching background and an ability to interact with students in a positive and supportive way.
+B------ has both a teaching background and an ability to interact with students in a positive and supportive way.
 The parents provide support via funding from the Parent-Teacher-Student Association, donations of books and other materials, and volunteer and fundraising time.